 I know that you're probably thinking that chocolate and pumpkin together doesn't seem like a very plausible combo, and before I tried this recipe I was right there with you.
 Now, I'm a convert.
 Not only do chocolate and pumpkin present the opportunity for a perfect fall color palate, but the flavors, all earthy and mellow and sweet, play off each other in a perfectly subtle and harmonious way.
 This is a mocha pumpkin latte, in pie form.

-Entries tagged with 'Thanksgiving alternative pies'
+'Thanksgiving alternative pies' on Serious Eats

 A luscious banana cream pie for chocolate lovers.
 Malted milk adds a twist to this creamy and ultra-decadent pie.